 Our priorities gives us motivation to reach goals.
 If it don’t motivate you.
 It is not a priority.
 Priorities are free from circumstances, true to self, a path for your life, realistic and obtainable.
 Each and everyone one of us has a different set of priorities.
 They can differ as time goes on, even be different from day-to-day.

-Looking back at the above notes, I was like wow, priorities, I was just talking to an old coworker about priorities on the phone today, not knowing that this was what I was going to blog about either.
+Looking back at the above notes, in 2012, I was like wow, priorities, I was just talking to an old coworker about priorities on the phone today, not knowing that this was what I was going to blog about that in 2012.
 But, for me being a Christian, and the Emmaus Walk is a Christian based walk by the way.
 I have set my own priorities.
 Below is my priorities and in this order.
 Number 1 being the top most important priority.

 - God (God is always first and always will be, he is my creator and my Heavenly Father, his Church)